freenandes/prez/list/portfolio.md

 ### Objectives

-Create modern, clear, out-of-the-box but still effective, shopping and operations web apps for flights, accommodations, and experiences
+Create modern, clear, out-of-the-box but effective, for shopping and operations, web apps for flights, accommodations, and experiences

 ![bg](../img/portfolio/travel-commerce.png)